Richard Misrach

 pigment print, 33 x 120 inches (approx. framed), edition of 5

-Over a dozen monographs have been published on Misrach’s work, among them Telegraph 3 A.M.: The Street People of Telegraph Avenue, Berkeley; Richard Misrach: 1975-1987 Bravo 20: The Bombing of the American West; Crimes and Splendors: The Desert Cantos of Richard Misrach; Violent Legacies: Three Cantos; The Sky Book; Richard Misrach: Golden Gate; Pictures of Paintings; Chronologies; On the Beach; Destroy this Memory; 1991 —The Oakland/Berkeley Fire Aftermath; Petrochemical America; 11.21.11 5:40pm; Richard Misrach and Guillermo Galindo | Border Cantos; and Notations.
+Over a dozen books have been published featuring Misrach’s work, among them Telegraph 3 A.M.: The Street People of Telegraph Avenue, Berkeley; Richard Misrach: 1975-1987; Bravo 20: The Bombing of the American West; Crimes and Splendors: The Desert Cantos of Richard Misrach; Violent Legacies: Three Cantos; The Sky Book; Richard Misrach: Golden Gate; Pictures of Paintings; Chronologies; On the Beach; Destroy This Memory; 1991 —The Oakland/Berkeley Fire Aftermath; Petrochemical America; 11.21.11 5:40pm; Richard Misrach and Guillermo Galindo | Border Cantos; Blind Spot Folios 001: Nancy Holt & Richard Misrach; On Landscape and Meaning; Notations; and Cargo, published by Aperture in 2025.
 He is the recipient of numerous awards in the arts including four National Endowment for the Arts Fellowships and a Guggenheim Fellowship.
-In 2002 he was given the Kulturpreis for Lifetime Achievement in Photography by the German Society for Photography, and in 2008 the Lucie Award for Outstanding Achievement in Fine Art Photography.
+In 2008 Misrach was the recipient of the Lucie Award for Outstanding Achievement in Fine Art Photography, and in 2002 he received the Kulturpreis for Lifetime Achievement in Photography, presented by the German Society for Photography.

 Untitled, 2002